 The open bin composting needs you to build some type of enclosure to contain your organic waste materials.
 It is easy to create as you don’t need to dig anything.

 The three-bin open compost system is widely used.
-In it, three different compartments are made where the first bin contain the organic waste that you plan to compost.
+In it, three different compartments are made where the first bin contains the organic waste that you plan to compost.

 Once you get enough organic waste collected you move it to the second bin where it starts to decompose.
 The first bin again gets ready to receive a new batch of organic waste.
 Once your compost is available, you move it to the third bin.